law-liet/uniRW/README.md

 # uniRW
-A universal reader and writer package for data file processing.
+A universal reader and writer package for data file processing with basic map-reduce functionality.

+## To-do List:
+- Robust Error Message
+- Examples
+- Tests
+- More Features